Semiclassical limit for almost fermionic anyons

 \subsection{Introduction}

-In lower dimensions there are possibilities for quantum statistics other than the bosonic one and the fermionic one, so called intermediate or fractional statistics.
-Particles following such statistics, termed anyons (as in \emph{any}thing in between bosons and fermions), can arise as effective quasi-particles in correlated many-body quantum systems confined to lower dimensions.
-They have been conjectured~\cite{AroSchWil-84,LunRou-16,Rougerie-hdr} to be relevant for the fractional quantum Hall effect~(see~\cite{Goerbig-09,Laughlin-99,Jain-07} for review).
-They could also be simulated in certain cold atoms systems with synthetic gauge fields~\cite{EdmEtalOhb-13,ClaEtalChi-18,ValWesOhb-20,YakEtal-19,YakLem-18,CorDubLunRou-19}.
+In two dimensional systems there are possibilities for quantum statistics other than the bosonic one and the fermionic one, so called intermediate or fractional statistics.
+Particles following such statistics, termed anyons (as in \emph{any}thing in between bosons and fermions), can arise as effective quasi-particles in correlated many-body quantum systems confined to two dimensions.
+They have been conjectured~\cite{AroSchWil-84,LunRou-16,Rougerie-hdr} to be relevant for the fractional quantum Hall effect~(see~\cite{Goerbig-09,Laughlin-99,Jain-07} for reviews and~\cite{BarEtalFev-20,NakEtalMan-20} for recent experimental developments).
+They can also be simulated in certain cold atoms systems with synthetic gauge fields~\cite{EdmEtalOhb-13,ClaEtalChi-18,ValWesOhb-20,YakEtal-19,YakLem-18,CorDubLunRou-19,Bar-20,nak-20}.

 The statistics of anyonic particles is labeled by a single parameter $\alpha\in[0,2[$ where the cases $\alpha = 0,1$ correspond to ordinary bosons and fermions, respectively.
 Since the many-anyon problem is not exactly soluble (even in the absence of interactions other than the statistical ones) except for the latter special values, it makes sense to study limiting parameter regimes where reduced models are obtained as effective descriptions.